flowx-ai/docs-flowx/versioned_docs/version-2.12.0/platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-dmn.md

 #### Business Knowledge Model

-It portrays a specific knowledge within the business.
+It portrays specific knowledge within the business.
 It stores the origin of the information.
 Decisions that have the same logic but depend on different sub-input data or sub-decisions use business knowledge models to determine which procedure to follow.

 **Example:** a decision, rule, or standard table.